m-salewski/data-modeling-protocol/notebooks/modeling/Modeling_protocol_README.md

-# Modeling protocol
+# Modeling protocol for supervised ML

-A standardized protocol for modeling
+A standardized protocol for modeling with supervised ML

 ## Goal: matching distributions